KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-We can plot these findings as well.
-We are eventually going to need a general function for gravity since this dataset does not give us the acceleration at the distances between the data points.
-To better show this we can plot the data as points next to our smooth graph.
+I can plot these findings as well.
+I am eventually going to need a general function for gravity since this dataset does not give the acceleration at the distances between the data points.
+To better show this I will plot only the data as points next to the smooth graph.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">